Skip to main content

 Top performers from the 2025 report:

 Portland's average across all project types, according to the report's Pacific region data: roughly 74 cents back per dollar invested.
 That beats the national average.
-Heat pump conversions perform especially well here, where buyers pay a premium for energy-efficient homes and state rebates offset upfront costs.
+Heat pump conversions also perform well here, where buyers pay a premium for energy-efficient homes and state rebates offset upfront costs.

 The premium for renovated homes is growing.
 Zillow's 2025 analysis (opens in new tab) found remodeled homes sell for 3.7% above expected value.
 Fixer-uppers sell for 7.3% below.
 That's an 11-point gap.